google/benchmark/README.md

 communication, occur within a benchmark the `State::SkipWithError(const char* msg)` function can be used to skip that run of benchmark and report the error.
 Note that only future iterations of the `KeepRunning()` are skipped.
+For the ranged-for version of the benchmark loop Users must explicitly exit the loop, otherwise all iterations will be performed.
 Users may explicitly return to exit the benchmark immediately.

-The `SkipWithError(...)` function may be used at any point within the benchmark, including before and after the `KeepRunning()` loop.
+The `SkipWithError(...)` function may be used at any point within the benchmark, including before and after the benchmark loop.

 For example: